 Insomnia can be a cause-and-effect problem during menopause.
 Symptoms like hot flashes can disrupt your sleep, making anxiety and depression worse.
 Meanwhile, mood problems themselves can cause sleep problems.
 Hormone replacement therapy may help.
 So can exercise, relaxation techniques like meditation, and avoiding caffeine and alcohol.

 While there's growing evidence to suggest that hormone replacement therapy (HRT) can relieve emotional symptoms linked to menopause, HRT alone is not effective in treating more severe depression.
 Antidepressant drug therapy and/or psychotherapy may be necessary.

 I Have a Hard Time Concentrating and I'm Forgetful.
 Is This a Normal Part of Menopause?

-Unfortunately, difficulty with concentration and minor memory problems can often be a normal part of perimenopause, the time leading up to menopause (defined as not having a period for a year).
-The good news is that it is likely to be temporary.
+Difficulty with concentration and minor memory problems are often part of perimenopause, the time leading up to menopause (defined as not having a period for a year).
+But these issues are likely to be temporary.

-Current medical knowledge is limited as to why memory changes occur with perimenopause, and there are currently no treatments available to relieve these symptoms.
-If you are having memory problems, discuss this with your doctor.
-He or she can help manage memory problems, or may be able to provide reassurance.
+Researchers aren’t sure why memory changes often come with perimenopause, and there are no treatments to relieve these symptoms.
+If you’re having memory problems, talk to your doctor.
+They can help manage memory problems or refer you to someone who can.